MoseGuerini/boneage_regression/README.md

 python main.py -cl 2 3 -cf 32 -dd 1 2 -dr 0.2 0.3
 ```

 All the images produced by the code will be automatically saved in a folder named `Plots`.

+If the code breaks of you want to interrupt the code and resume it later (even though we discourage doing so) re-run it  using default values for `overwrite_tuner` (`False`) and `overwrite_model` (`False`).
+By doing this the code will resume from where it left off.

 ## Attribution